BZFlag-Dev/bzflag.org/_documentation/developer/pages/contributing.md

 ## Reporting Bugs/Issues

 If you find a problem with the game you can report it to our development team.
-If you are unsure of the source of the problem, feel free to discuss the problem on our development/support IRC channel at [#BZFlag on the irc.freenode.net network](https://webchat.freenode.net/?channels=bzflag) or on our [public forums](https://forums.bzflag.org/).
+If you are unsure of the source of the problem, feel free to discuss the problem on our development/support IRC channel at <a href="https://web.libera.chat/#bzflag" rel="noopener" target="_blank">#bzflag on the irc.libera.chat network</a> or on our [public forums](https://forums.bzflag.org/).
 Otherwise, you can post the issue to our [BZFlag project issue tracker](https://github.com/BZFlag-Dev/bzflag/issues) on GitHub.
 There are also separate repositories and issue trackers for the other related projects such as our websites.
 You will find all our official projects at our [GitHub organization page](https://github.com/BZFlag-Dev/).

 ## Contributing Changes